PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ## Summary

-The ingame implementation got rid of several of the early ideas:
+The Cliff as well as the exchange place have changed a lot throughout development.
+The ingame implementation lost several of the early ideas:

 * There was no longer a connection of the water/lake below the cliff to the sea, nor was there any waterfall or river that would explain the water in the lake, nor did it have any outflow.
+This affected the overall feeling as well as the believability of the terrain, giving it a less organic and less "wild" appearance than it could have had.
-* The connection to the northern forest was lost - and the northern forest itself has been removed, inspite of its dominant role in all map concepts, pre-alpha models and the novel.
+* The connection to the northern forest was lost - and the northern forest itself has been removed, inspite of its dominant role in all map concepts, pre-alpha models and the novel, where the Abandoned Mine has always been imagined close to a forest; and an early forest exploration (of course a less dangerous one for the start of the game, which makes sense due to how highly frequented it is) would have served the gothic atmosphere well.
-* The player could not see the colony from the cliff.
+* The player could not see the colony from the cliff, as it was initially planned and described in the Comic and the Novel; although a similar sceneric view was offered later on the bridge, the original view from the cliff itself, from where even lights from the Psi Camp should have been seen, was lost.
-* The cliff was tiny in comparison to the originally imagined cliff - it was meant to be much higher.
+* The later implemented cliff at the exchange place was also very low in comparison to the originally imagined cliff, which was meant to be higher and induce more fear of the fall; another aspect connected to that which also has been lost and which follows from the inability to overlook the colony from the cliff, was that the cliff was meant to hover menacingly over the valley like a memorial to remember everyone of their brutal conviction.
-* The ropeway (removed in the release version, but easy to remodel) was a much better idea than the lift; but the idea of the lift was thereby also discarded.
+* The ropeway that has always been planned by Mike and was implemented well in v0.7, has been removed in the release version; and while the ropeway was a much better solution fot the exchange place than the lift by Ralf; the idea of the lift was thereby also discarded.
-* While not dealt with here, it also affected the design of the Abandoned Mine, which was discarded in the form that Ralf had imagined it.
+* This also affected the design of the Abandoned Mine, which was discarded in the form that Ralf had imagined it.

 ## Phoenix Solutions

-12.09.2024
+Flosha, 12.09.2024 - 13.09.2024

-We did not want to get rid of the general design of the terrain of the exchange place and the Abandoned Mine from the Alpha versions, as the design of this terrain is both very good and it is the *only* and thereby the *first and last* ingame implementation of the exchange place and the Abandoned Mine.
+I want to clarify at first, that I did not want to get rid of the general design of the terrain of the exchange place and the Abandoned Mine from the Alpha versions, as the design of this terrain is both very good and it is the *only* and thereby the *first and last* ingame implementation of the exchange place and the Abandoned Mine.

-As for changes, at first we reconstructed the iconic ropeway from v0.7, which Mike had envisioned from the very start and which is not just a visual improvement or a change motivated by nostalgia, but the way that the ropeway is setup also makes it more believable that it was constructed after the creation of the barrier in a joint effort from within and outside the barrier by pulling and pushing the central pillar up, stabilised by thick ropes, it simply makes sense based on its construction.
+As for changes, at first I reconstructed the iconic ropeway from v0.7, which Mike had envisioned from the very start and which is not just a visual improvement or a change motivated by nostalgia, but the way that the ropeway is setup also makes it more believable that it was constructed after the creation of the barrier in a joint effort from within and outside the barrier by pulling and pushing the central pillar up, stabilised by thick ropes; it simply makes sense based on its construction.
+Remodeling it was easy enough and did not involve too much effort.
+By doing so I realised that the rock faces on which the lift has been placed must have been higher in v0.7 than it was in the release version and adjusted it accordingly.

-* We then thought about how, while preserving the above mentioned terrain and setup, we could at the same time include the...
+I then thought about how, while preserving the above mentioned terrain and setup, I could at the same time include the...
   * Connection to the sea with a potential seperate cliff
   * Northern forest (connected to that sea)
-  * 80m Ore lift connected to the Abandoned Mine Concept Arts
+  * Ore lift connected to the Abandoned Mine Concept Arts And especially: How I could realise all of this inspite of the Old Temple (Monastery Ruins) that seemed to be very much in the way of all of these changes.

 ### Northern Forest Implementation